hydroper/as3razen/todo/tree/directives.md

 A special pass after the initial package pass is done for resolving wildcard (`.*`) and recursive (`.**`) package concatenation directives.

+## Directives versus statements

+The `DirectiveSubverifier::verify_directive()` method will verify a directive, for certain directives and the block statement, their subdirectives until a limit (for example, from class goes until methods, and from a block statement goes until subdirectives).

+The `StatementSubverifier::verify_statement()` method will verify a statement or all substatements from a directive such as a class or function definition.
+It does not throw a defer error; anything that defers will result into a verify error.

 ## Variable definitions

 * [ ] Assign ASDoc to the first topmost variable binding's slot after full resolution.